mongodb/specifications/source/crud/tests/README.rst

     ``["single", "replicaset", "sharded"]``).

-  - ``serverless``: (optional) Whether or not the test should be run on Serverless instances imitating sharded clusters.
+  - ``serverless``: (optional) Whether or not the test should be run on serverless instances imitating sharded clusters.
 Valid values are "require", "forbid", and "allow".
-If "require", the test MUST only be run on Serverless instances.
+If "require", the test MUST only be run on serverless instances.
 If "forbid", the test MUST only be run on actual sharded deployments.
-If omitted or "allow", the test can be run on either Serverless instances or on real sharded deployments.
+If omitted or "allow", the test can be run on either serverless instances or on real sharded deployments.

 - ``collection_name`` (optional): The collection to use for testing.